Are These Red and Black Bugs All Over the Side of Your House?

 Asian lady beetles are often called ladybugs because the two insects look nearly identical at first glance.
 If you have small, round, black and orange beetles in your windowsills, the Asian lady beetle is the most likely culprit.

 Like boxelder bugs, you may find these unwelcome pests in high numbers, but they don’t typically cover sides of buildings in quite the same way.
 Instead, they’ll weasel their way into your home to escape the oncoming winter, buzz around your light bulbs for a while, then drop dead before spring.
 They are a predator to the native ladybug.
 And although mostly harmless, sometimes they bite.
-Here’s expert advice on how to get rid of ladybugs.

 To distinguish between these two red and black bugs, look at their size and markings.
 There are many species of true ladybugs, but they are usually smaller and rounder, with little white spots on their cheeks.
 Asian lady beetles have more white markings in general, including larger cheeks and an M shape where the head meets the body.